d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 we compute its value by summing over pixels in $x$, centered around $(i, j)$ and weighted by $V[i, j, a, b]$.

-Now let us invoke the first principle we established above: *translation invariance*.
+Now let's invoke the first principle we established above: *translation invariance*.
 This implies that a shift in the inputs $x$ should simply lead to a shift in the activations $h$.
 This is only possible if $V$ and $u$ do not actually depend on $(i, j)$,